Vitamin E Supplement Benefits and Dosage

 Often used in skincare products, vitamin E is a powerful antioxidant.
 Used to combat the effects of UV rays damage to the skin, it helps fight signs of ageing.
 In a topical form, vitamin E oil can also treat dry or damaged areas of the skin.

 Essential for healthy skin, vitamin E is also good for your scalp and hair.
-By reducing cell damage caused by stress, it helps your scalp stay healthy, ensuring that your hair stays sleek and shiny.
+By reducing cell damage caused by daily pressures, it helps your scalp stay healthy, ensuring that your hair stays sleek and shiny.

 Other uses for vitamin E